METALS-Nickel gains capped by caution over high inventories

 BHP BILLITON: The world’s biggest mining company BHP Billiton is seeking a buyer for its nickel business in Australia, it said on Thursday.

+ALUMINIUM: Aluminium eased by 0.3 percent to $2,095 a tonne in official trading and is on track for a second weekly decline, having shed almost 4 percent last week.

-ALUMINIUM: Expected capacity cuts in China and falling inventories in LME-approved warehouses helped to lift alluminium by 0.4 percent to $2,110 a tonne, on track to end the week nearly half a percent higher after shedding almost 4 percent last week.
+Expected capacity cuts in China and falling inventories in LME-approved warehouses have helped push aluminium prices up 24 percent this year.

 Additional reporting by James Regan IN SYDNEY; Editing by David Goodman